 Okay, I know they were probably just trying to help.
 But when you’re experiencing something like acne and someone tells you to “wash your face” or “wear less makeup”, they’re basically insinuating that the cause of your condition is all down to your individual actions and choices.
 They’re also suggesting that it’s totally easy to cure.
 And, come on now, if it really was that simple, people wouldn’t go through debilitating cystic acne for years on end.

 There’s a terrible stigma surrounding acne, so I thought I should debunk a few common and silly acne myths and misconceptions.
+Here are the things you shouldn’t say to someone with acne.

 [Just a little heads up that this post is from my old blog and was written around 3 years ago.
 A lot has changed since then, and I’ve since successfully cleared my acne (and seriously improved my writing skills).
 It’s probably still worth a read if you’re experiencing acne, though!]